-- HM 101 Travel, Tourism, & Hospitality Industry.
+HM 101 - Travel, Tourism, & Hospitality Industry.
 2 Credits.
 This course is a comprehensive survey of the hospitality industry: Travel and tourism; lodging; food and beverage service; meetings and conventions; and leisure and recreation.
 Other ancillary subjects will involve hospitality marketing, human resources (HR), and leadership and management.
-This course is designed for aspiring hospitality management professionals of tomorrow, due to the increase in hospitality markets globally. - HM 137 Trends in the Hospitality Industry.
+This course is designed for aspiring hospitality management professionals of tomorrow, due to the increase in hospitality markets globally.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

+HM 137 - Trends in the Hospitality Industry.
 3 Credits.
 This course provides an examination of issues and topics affecting the hospitality industry.
 Current and future trends in the industry will be discussed.
-Possible topics include but are not limited to technological advancement, gaming and casinos, interest marketing and industry globalization. - HM 145 Hotel Front Office.
+Possible topics include but are not limited to technological advancement, gaming and casinos, interest marketing and industry globalization.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

+HM 145 - Hotel Front Office.
 3 Credits.
 This course presents a systematic approach to hotel front office procedures by detailing the flow of business.
 This course examines the various elements of effective front office management and covers in detail the procedures and duties of the manager, desk agent, night auditor, reservations, credit and cash handling.
+Interdepartmental roles are also discussed.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

-Interdepartmental roles are also discussed. - HM 155 Hospitality Information Systems.
+HM 155 - Hospitality Information Systems.
 3 Credits.
 This course examines the use of information systems and e-commerce in the hospitality industry.
 A diverse sampling of industry examples will illustrate the influence of technology on management and customer service.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

-(PR: IT 101) - HM 210 Human Resources & Diversity Management.
+HM 210 - Human Resources & Diversity Management.
 3 Credits.
 An introduction to hospitality human resources providing an overview of hospitality operations and supervision.
 The food service manager's role in human resources, recruiting and hiring food service employees, training and developing employees, and special challenges in food service management are explored.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 HM 220 - Managing Catering Operations.
 3 Credits.
 This course will consider the essential aspects of catering operations in the food service industry.
 It will include an overview of banquets and catering, food service and menu development, menu design, using computers, and marketing in catering management.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)